xuanshenbo/xuanshenbo.github.com/_posts/08-09-2015-Github_basic_tutorial.md

 ```
 % git commit -m "comment message"
 ```
-make sure your comment message is clear and sensable. **IT WILL BE MARKED FOR THE PROJECT!!!**
+make sure your comment message is clear and sensible. **IT WILL BE MARKED FOR THE PROJECT!!!**

 Then: